-Mercedes equipment is durable and at 10 years old and should all still be in great shape.
+Mercedes equipment is durable and at ten years old and should all still be in great shape.

-Mercedes are world leaders in car technology, they’ll typically have technology years ahead of mainstream cars.
-It’s possible your future 10 year old merc will have technology that hasn’t ever made made it main stream.
+Mercedes are world leader in car technology.
+They’ll typically have technology years ahead of mainstream cars.
+It’s possible your future 10-year-old merc will have technology that hasn’t ever made it mainstream.

-These are all very nice features to have but be mindful everything comes with a price, as they age, they’ll likely cause problem and will be expensive to fix.
+These are all very nice features to have but be mindful everything comes with a price.
+As they age, they’ll likely cause problems and will be expensive to fix.

 Body & Interior Condition: